-I think a roast dinner has to be one of my favourite ever meals.
-Tender meat, crispy roast potatoes, a Yorkshire pudding, oodles of veg and lashings of gravy!
+I think a roast dinner has to be one of the tastiest meals ever.
+Tender meat, crispy roast potatoes, a Yorkshire pudding, loads of veg like roasted carrots and green beans, ( I even love Brussels sprouts with bacon!)
+All served with lashings of gravy!
 I’m salivating just thinking about it.

-The whole family will love these!
-They are a great toddler food as the veg is hidden if you have fussy eaters and are soft and easy to eat.
-They are also packed so full of flavour that the adults will love them as well!
+The whole family will love them!
+They make a great toddler food as all of the vegetables are hidden amongst the mashed potato.
+If you have fussy eaters the patties are soft and easy to eat.
+They are also bursting with flavour so the adults will love them as well!

 Jump to: